basham/swit-workshop-writing/slides.md

 > - **Furniture rep:** Check back later.

 Notes:
-In contrast, an exchange could be uncooperative.
+In contrast, people in a conversation could be uncooperative.
 In this example, a customer asks, "Can you call me when this table is back in stock?"
-The representative of furniture company replies bluntly, "No." The rep does not offer any further options.
+The representative of the furniture company replies bluntly, "No." The rep does not offer any further options.
 This requires the customer to follow up with, "Then what should I do?"
 The rep coldly replies, "Check back later."
 This unhelpful exchange was frustrating for the customer, and it will demand even more of their time and effort, if they really want that table.